MAIF/daikoku/manual/src/main/paradox/producerusage/2-members.md

 Simply select a user in the selector in the top left of the page.

 ### Remove a member
-Hover the avatar of the member and click on the `delete` button (trash icon).
+Hover over member's avatar and click on the `delete` button (bin icon).

 ### Update member permission
-Hover the avatar of the member and click on the `manage permissions` button (user/cog icon).
+Hover over member's avatar  and click on the `manage permissions` button (user/cog icon).
 Then, choose:

 * admin: member can access everything.